robmarkcole/seasonal-contrast/README.md

 *ServiceNow completed its acquisition of Element AI on January 8, 2021.
 All references to Element AI in the materials that are part of this project should refer to ServiceNow.*

 This fork updates lightning to > 2.0.
-Unfortunately some issues remain due to renaming of hooks

 ## Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data